margaretmead/AQUASTAT-DATA/README.md

 ![countries-by-rural-population-with-access-to-safe-drinking-water](https://github.com/margaretmead/AQUASTAT-DATA/assets/156699907/a23bac11-4287-40ae-a9fd-748ea9917711)

 ## What do I do Next?
-After reading this README page, you can navigate to the [**process notebook**](https://github.com/margaretmead/AQUASTAT-DATA/blob/main/Process%20Notebook.ipynb) file.
+After reading this README page, you can navigate to the [**aquastat_process**]([https://github.com/margaretmead/AQUASTAT-DATA/blob/main/Process%20Notebook.ipynb](https://github.com/margaretmead/AQUASTAT-DATA/blob/main/aquastat_process.ipynb)) file.
 This contains a link to a step-by-step guide to reproducing the methods used to create the subsets used in the previous data visualizations!

 You can also use those methods to mount the AQUASTAT data to your Google Drive and import it into Google Colab so that you can start refining it for your own research!